AbhishekDinesan/LinkMe/README.md

 ## To-Do List
-- given a time interval, figure out if people are free
-    - construct the interval tree correctly and query
 - refactor the hell out of the back-end
 - Improve UI (homepage --> login --> groups --> searching events)
 - create a look-up for users in a group